msteinbeck/tinyspline/README.md

 Python   | Python headers                  | python

-By design of Swig each binding generates and compiles its own shared library which is necessary to use a binding.
+By design of Swig each binding generates and compiles its own shared library which is necessary to use the binding.
 Depending on your operating system and the used compiler the actual names of the shared libraries may vary.
 The following table shows the names of the shared libraries compiled with GCC on Linux: